IRL2/nanover-docs/source/tutorials/basics.rst

 * `getting_started`: **New to NanoVer?
 Start here!** An introductory notebook that showcases how NanoVer can be used to run an interactive molecular dynamics (iMD) simulation for a pre-prepared methane & nanotube system.
+* `recording_and_replaying`: An introductory notebook that demonstrates how NanoVer can be used to record and replay iMD simulations.
 * `nanover_nglview`: A notebook that assumes a server is already running, and visualises it with `NGLView <https://github.com/arose/nglview>`_.